badgumby/configuration/README.md

 > Place file 'conky.conf' in /etc/conky/ or edit exisitng /home/$USER/.conkyrc with content

 ###### hunter
-> Place file 'hunter' in /usr/sbin/
+> Place file 'hunter' in /usr/sbin/ and chmod +x

 > Simple search GUI for linux find using zenity